rxl7906/DiseaseEpidemicVisualizer/README.md

 # Choropleth Map Visualization of the Zika Disease Epidemic within the US

 ![Alt Text](https://github.com/rxl7906/DiseaseEpidemicVisualizer/raw/master/ChoroplethMaps/4_20_2016.png)

-http://htmlpreview.github.io/?https://github.com/rxl7906/DiseaseEpidemicVisualizer/blob/master/slideshow.html
+Link below provides slideshow: http://htmlpreview.github.io/?https://github.com/rxl7906/DiseaseEpidemicVisualizer/blob/master/slideshow.html

 # Problem #
-Whenever there is a disease epidemic, specialists such as the CDC would like to track the origins of the disease and understand how it migrated over time.
+Whenever there is a disease epidemic, CDC specialists track the origins of the disease and try to understand how it migrated over time.
 How can we provide a visual aspect to understanding how a disease migrates among the human population over time?

 # Dataset #
 The dataset is from Kaggle: https://www.kaggle.com/cdc/zika-virus-epidemic